Washington Executive Airport

 Washington Executive Airport (FAA LID: W32), also known as Washington Executive Airpark or Hyde Field, was a public use general aviation airport located 2 mi southwest of the central business district (CBD) of Clinton, in Prince George's County, Maryland, United States.
-The airport ceased operations on November 30, 2022 following a bankruptcy sale of the property.
+The airport ceased operations on November 30, 2022, following a bankruptcy sale of the property.

-Hyde Field was one of the "Maryland 3" airports located within the Washington, D.C.
-Flight Restricted Zone (FRZ), so it was subject to the Special Flight Rules Area (SFRA) restrictions imposed by the FAA after the September 11 attacks.
+Hyde Field was one of the "Maryland 3" or "DC-3" airports (along with Potomac Airfield and College Park Airport) located within the Washington, D.C.
+Flight Restricted Zone (FRZ), so it was subject to the Special Flight Rules Area (SFRA) restrictions that were established after the September 11 attacks.

-It is located just 1.10 nmi east of a slightly smaller airport called Potomac Airfield.
+It was located just 1.10 nmi east of a slightly smaller Potomac Airfield.

 History

 Hyde opened in 1934 as a training field for United States Army aviators.

 Due to the onerous SFRA restrictions leading to declining revenues at the airport, in 2008 there were plans to shut it down and redevelop the land.
 However, the airport remained open and operational until 2022.